Application of three-body stability to globular clusters: I. The stability radius: Stellar orbits in globular clusters

 A globular cluster is modelled using a Plummer sphere with gravitational potential given by \citep{BinneyTremaine1987}

-where $G$ is the gravitational constant, $M_{C}$ is the mass of the cluster, $r$ is the radial distance, and $b$ is a parameter chosen to describe the compactness of the cluster.
+where $G$ is the gravitational constant, $M_{C}$ is the mass of the cluster, $r$ is the radial distance, and $b$ is a softening parameter chosen to describe the compactness of the cluster.
 For $b = 0$ the Plummer potential reduces to the potential for a point mass of mass $M_C$.
 For simplicity a value of $b=1$ is assumed from herein.
+The physical scale for $b=1$ is approximately $0.77$ times the half-mass radius so that the potential is close to Keplerian at a few $R_{1/2}$, which is well inside the tidal radius for typical GC-galaxy orbits in the Milky Way.

-Numerically modelling such a cluster requires $N$ particles to be distributed such that the combined gravitational potential is equivalent to the Plummer potential, and the velocities satisfy a Maxwellian distribution.
-The distribution of particles is achieved using the mass enclosed within a particular radius along with von Neumann's rejection technique for random sampling from a distribution to determine the velocities.
+Numerically modelling such a cluster requires the $N$ particles to be distributed such that the combined gravitational potential is equivalent to the Plummer potential, and the velocities are distributed by the equations given in \citet{AHW1974}.
+The initial distribution of particles is achieved using the mass enclosed within a particular radius along with von Neumann's rejection technique for random sampling from a distribution to determine the velocities.
 Here the same procedure as that of \citet{AHW1974} is followed, except for the alterations made to account for the cluster compactness parameter $b$ and for truncating the cluster at the King radius (\reqNP{rtidal_King}).
-Further details of this method can be found in \citet{MyThesis}.
+Further technical details of this method can be found in \citet{MyThesis}.

 To calculate the orbit of each particle a Bulirsch-Stoer integrator \citep{NR86} was used until a minimum and maximum distance could reliably be determined, which was then used to give an eccentricity.
 The distribution of eccentricities for particle orbits in a cluster is shown in Figure~\ref{gc_distEcc}.
+Note that this eccentricity distribution is consistent, in terms of the shape and average value, with a full N-body integration conducted for a globular cluster using $\phi$-GRAPE \citep{HarfstEtAl2007}.

-An integrable function that fits the eccentricity distribution was sought, and the Beta distribution was found to provide the required fit.
+An integrable function that fits the eccentricity distribution in Figure~\ref{gc_distEcc} was sought, and the Beta distribution was found to provide the required fit.
 The Beta distribution is given by